Consistency vs Intensity in Training: How to Balance Both

 What the Research Says

-Quality training doesn’t just demand intensity, it demands repeated and structured intensity supported by recovery and consistency.
+Quality training doesn't just demand intensity.
+It demands repeated, structured intensity supported by recovery and consistency, the same principle that separates programs that work from programs that just feel hard.
 The sibling post on more volume vs better structure draws a related distinction that shapes how this balance plays out at the programming level.

-Two decision posts that help athletes apply this framework in practice: when consistency matters more than programming identifies the specific conditions where showing up regularly outweighs having a perfect plan, while when simplicity beats optimization addresses the instinct to overcomplicate training at the expense of both.
+Two decision posts apply this framework directly to how tactical athletes actually train in the real world: when consistency matters more than programming identifies the specific conditions where showing up regularly outweighs having a perfect plan, while when simplicity beats optimization addresses the instinct to overcomplicate training at the expense of both consistency and intensity.